exercism/python/exercises/concept/making-the-grade/.docs/introduction.md

 ...       print(f"{word.title()} doesn't start with a B.")
 ... print("loop broken.")
 ...
-'Bird (at index 0) starts with a B.'
+"Bird (at index 0) starts with a B."
-'Chicken doesn\'t start with a B.'
+"Chicken doesn't start with a B."
-'Barrel (at index 2) starts with a B.'
+"Barrel (at index 2) starts with a B."
-'Bongo (at index 3) starts with a B.'
+"Bongo (at index 3) starts with a B."
-'loop broken.'
+"loop broken."
 ```

 [for statement]: https://docs.python.org/3/reference/compound_stmts.html#for